 All book overdraft result in negative balances on your business accounting records.
 Since book overdrafts represent cheques issues that exceed the funds in the bank accounts, you record as a separate current liability or as accounts payables.
 See our article Accounting: Cash Flow Forecasting Mistakes to Avoid to get an insight on how you can better forecast your cash flow.

 Cash flow presentation of book and bank overdrafts

 Note that there are two methods of preparing cash flow statements: direct and indirect method.
 Since most businesses use the indirect method, we will review it here.
 Note that a cash flow statement has three types of cash inflows: cash from investing activities, cash from financing activities, and cash from operating activities.

 When you prepare a cash flow statement using the indirect method, the resulting balances (prior year end and current year-end), need to be compared to determine any discrepancy between them.

 Bank overdrafts are short term loans and can be perceived as a form of financing.
 Therefore, the difference between the overdrafts balances between the two accounting periods should be recorded as cash inflows from financing activities.

 On the other hand, you should report book overdraft difference between the two accounting periods as cash flow from operating activities these overdrafts represent re-instated accounts payables.

 Cash flow statement gives you the real picture of your business financial status.
-Therefore, it should be prepared by an accounting firm to avoid getting the wrong picture of the company’s financial position.
+Therefore, it should be prepared by an accounting firm in Singapore to avoid getting the wrong picture of the company’s financial position.
 Note that in Singapore, there are so many accountants, but you need an expert in accounting.
 Why don’t you contact us to draw your cash flow presentation accurately?